 There are four classic cutaneous phases that may be concomitant or sequential 1:

-- Brown or greyish-blue hyperpigmentation, distributed in Blaschko's lines (lines of normal cell development in the skin) or in swirling patterns that appear in infancy and fade slowly until they disappear in adulthood.
+- brown or grayish-blue hyperpigmentation, distributed in Blaschko's lines (lines of normal cell development in the skin) or in swirling patterns that appear in infancy and fade slowly until they disappear in adulthood.

 Extracutaneous manifestations (~75%) 1: